avengers-p7/Avengers_P7_Documents/Application_CI/Design/07- Sonarqube/Ansible Role For SonarQube/README.md

 ```

 > [!NOTE]
->Ensure that for dynamic inventory you have the necessary AWS credentials configured in AWS CLI and attach an IAM role on the master node.
+>Ensure that for dynamic inventory you have the necessary AWS credentials configured in AWS CLI or an IAM role on the node.

 **Step 2:  AWS EC2 Inventory**